Setting up a new online shop can be very quick & easy. Here are a few basic steps which will help you get started.

-At the time of writing your payment method options includes Stor Card Payments through TruConnect, Paypal, Stripe, Cash On Delivery, Bank transfer, Cheque/Postal Order and Invoice (Purchase Order).
+At the time of writing your payment method options includes Stor Card Payments through TruConnect, Paypal, Cash On Delivery, Bank transfer, Cheque/Postal Order and Invoice (Purchase Order).
 These are separated into Offline and Online Payment methods, information about each can be found here: Offline and Online.

 We strongly suggest that you use PayPal Express rather than Standard in all cases.
 This not only gives a better customer experience, as they don't have to leave the site, but this will also lend credence to your site security and general feeling of professionalism.

 As the Platform continues to grow, we will continue adding new Payment methods.
 We'll let you know about these as they're added and available for you to use.
 If you have any suggestions or requests for additional features or payment gateways you'd love to see then feel free to let us know by emailing email@example.com.
 We put all of your suggestions into our Requests Box which is discussed at our monthly team meeting to see if we're able to add them to our ever moving roadmap.

 5 Delve Into The Details